Learning Sessions – @ 10:30am

 Learning Session 2: Talk to Me Baby!
 Supporting Early Language and Literacy with Debra Mayer, Early Childhood Education Consultant

 Early childhood is a unique developmental period for language and literacy learning.
-In this session, you will review practical research-based strategies for Early Years Educators that will help to promote children’s oral language development and emergent literacy, in intentional, play-based language rich environments.
+In this session, you will review practical research-based strategies for Early Years Educators that will help to promote children’s oral language development and emergent literacy, in intentional, play-based language rich environment

 Learning Session 3: Already Ready: Starting Early, Starting Strong with Tracy Genik, Reading Recovery Teacher Leader

 What is possible for the younger children of our language and literacy community?
-Together, we will explore some of the possibilities and think about how we can support these children by fostering a rich language and literate environment.
+Together, we will explore some of the possibilities and think about how we can support these children by fostering a rich language and literate environment

 Learning Session 4: Show Me What You Are Saying: Using Props in Storytelling with Brenda Still, Program Supervisor at KIDS Inc.